 Using dbt: Documenting & Testing Data from Various Tools

-In our previous article (An overview of testing options in dbt), we talked about the importance of testing data and how dbt, a tool developed by dbt Labs, helps data practitioners validate the integrity of their data.
+In our previous article we wrote about the various dbt tests, we talked about the importance of testing data and how dbt, a tool developed by dbt Labs, helps data practitioners validate the integrity of their data.
 In that article we covered the various packages in the dbt ecosystem that can be used to run a variety of tests on data.
 Many people have legacy ETL processes and are unable to make the move to dbt quickly, but they can still leverage the power of dbt and by doing so slowly begin the transition to this tool.
 In this article, I’ll discuss how you can use dbt to test and document your data even if you are not using dbt for transformation.

 Why dbt?